Cosmo-Tech/azure-digital-twin-injector-python/README.md

 `<$relationshipName>-<$sourceId>-<$targetId>` (i.e. `coule-fontaine-bassin`)

-## run injection
+## Run injection
-1. In order to run the DT Injector, we need to get the `InjectorEntrypoint` url with default or master code.

-2. Then place your input csv files with the previously describe format in the correct Azure storage depending on the action you want to perform:
+1. Then place your input csv files with the previously describe format in the correct Azure storage depending on the action you want to perform:
     - create-storage/create-twins
     - create-storage/create-relationships
     - update-storage/update-twins